Medically reviewed by Kristin Hall, FNP

 Dehydroepiandrosterone (DHEA).
 Dehydroepiandrosterone, or DHEA, is a hormone that’s produced naturally by your body.
 It’s a precursor hormone that’s used to create other male and female sex hormones.

-While research is mixed, some studies show that DHEA may help to boost testosterone in men.
+While research is mixed, some studies show that DHEA for men may help to boost testosterone in men.
 For example, one study found that DHEA elevated free testosterone when used by middle-aged men recovering from exercise.

 It’s worth noting that DHEA is listed as a prohibited substance by WADA, meaning you’ll need to avoid this method of increasing testosterone if you compete in sports.